JSantosBruv/DmtSystem/README.md

 `mvn package` To create executable jar

-`java -jar target/dmtSystem-stable.jar`
+`java -jar target/dmtSystem-stable.jar` To run jar

-Web Server is exposed on port 8080 with a built in user
+Web Server is exposed on port 8080 with a built in admin user:

 User: admin

 Pass: superStrongPassword